Rodrigues-Royston/Multi-timescale_Trajectory_Prediction/README.md

 ## Abstract
 Most existing methods for abnormal activity detection model normal activities present in the training data.
 Any activity deviating from the learned normal representation is flagged as anomalous.
-Typically, these methods are trained at a specific timescale (either a single time- instant or a constant time duration) and are restricted to capture anomalies present only at that timescale.
+Typically, these methods are trained at a specific timescale (either a single time-instant or a constant time duration) and are restricted to capture anomalies present only at that timescale.
 But abnormal activities can happen at different timescales.
 For example, jumping is a short term anomaly and loitering is a long term anomaly in a scenario where walking is considered as a normal activity.
 Hence, a pre-defined timescale may not be sufficient to capture the wide range of anomalies.

 In this thesis we propose a multi-timescale (from small to large) model to capture the temporal dynamics pertaining to different timescales.
 Our model is based on 1D-convolutional neural